tprasadtp/ubuntu-post-install/docs/clioptions.md

 Keeps packages cached by APT and downloaded DEB packages.
 Default behavior is to clean apt cache and delete downloaded DEB packages.

-!!! bug "Python packages"
-    Python package installation does not honor this flag.

 ## Hide configuration data